 On the Instances page, choose the associated instance.

-The Public IP address now shows under Details.
+The Public IP address displays under Details.

 Security Groups